Crown Entities Act 2004

 You could also call this:

-When a delegation is made under this Act or the entity's Act, it does not stop the entity or the board from doing their jobs or using their powers.
-You are still responsible for what your delegates do, even if you give them some of your tasks.
-If there are changes in the people on the board or in certain roles, it does not affect the delegation that has been made, you can find more information by looking at the links to ss 41(7) and 42(2).
+When a delegation is made under this Act or the entity's Act, you need to know it does not stop the entity or board from doing their jobs or using their powers.
+The board is still responsible for what their delegates do.
+A delegation is not affected by changes in the board's members or staff.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.